Open a PDF version to print this topic

 Developmental delay

-Developmental delay means a child doesn't reach one or more developmental milestones by the expected age.
+Developmental delay means a tamaiti (child) does not reach one or more developmental milestones by the expected age.

-A child with developmental delay will still progress but at a different rate to other children.
-Sometimes, delays become more obvious as the child gets older and has to learn more complex skills.
+A child with developmental delay will still progress.
+But they will progress at a different rate to other tamariki (children).
+Sometimes, delays become more obvious as the tamaiti gets older and has to learn more complex skills.

-A child can be delayed in any of four areas of development.
+A tamaiti can be delayed in any of 4 areas of development.
 They are:

-If a child has been born prematurely, had a long illness or experienced significant family stress, they may have an obvious developmental delay for a while.
-But a continuing delay can suggest there is a more complex reason for the delay and they may need continuing support.
-In this case, they need to be assessed to figure out what they're having difficulty with, how serious it is and what effect it's having on their life.
+If a tamaiti has been born prematurely, had a long illness or experienced significant family stress, they may have an obvious developmental delay for a while.
+But a continuing delay can suggest there is a more complex reason for the delay, and they may need continuing support.
+In this case, they need to be assessed to figure out what they are having difficulty with, how serious it is and what effect it is having on their life.

-Sometimes a child's development is delayed because of another condition such as cerebral palsy, Down syndrome, or autism spectrum disorder.
+Sometimes development is delayed because of another condition.
+For example, cerebral palsy, Down syndrome or autism spectrum disorder.
 Intellectual disability is a common cause.
 Usually, the term developmental delay is used until another formal diagnosis is made.

 Intellectual disability